VidyaNayak02/Global-Air-Pollution-Linear-Regression/README.md

 ### Important Observation

-Feature scaling did not produce a meaningful improvement in the performance of ordinary Linear Regression in the experiment.
+Feature scaling did not produce a meaningful improvement in the performance of ordinary Univariate Linear Regression in the experiment.

 This demonstrates that feature scaling is **algorithm-dependent**.